 One of the weightiest concerns of experts towards the application of AI is the gradual loss of the human component in workplaces.
 The human component is used to describe the input of laborers, trained workers, and professionals all over the world.
 For years, people had studied various disciplines to be able to fulfill the human aspect of certain jobs.
 Matter of fact, there are sectors that are built and are still functioning today as a result of the power of the human touch.

 One of such sectors is education.
 The effects of ai on the educational sector are being examined for many good reasons.
 For a long time in history till date, human interaction has played a very powerful role in advancing education.
-Teachers interacting with students on a daily basis, showing them how to make the best of their studies and grading them (irrespective of if a pay for college essay was made or not) – that’s the learning process as we know it.
+Teachers interacting with students on a daily basis, showing them how to make the best of their studies and grading them (irrespective of if an essay was written by edubirdie or not) – that’s the learning process as we know it.
 What are the guarantees that AI will not only help but totally overtake the roles of lecturers, leaving a multitude of people without jobs over the years?

 Other sectors that are likely to face a similar dilemma include Engineering, Medicine, Hospitality, and Tourism, to mention a few.
 However, our focus in this article will be on the educational sector.